Rate this page:

 • addState registers a dialog state.
 The dialog can be in only one state at a time. А state defines the avatar reactions to user inputs.

-• onUtterance handler is called when the user says something to the avatar (when the dialog is in a certain state).
+• onUtterance callback is called when the user says something to the avatar (when the dialog is in a certain state).
 Here you can check what the user intent is, which entities are extracted, and then respond.

 • Response generates a special object that defines the avatar reaction upon triggering the handler.
 Using it, you can return the utterance to be sent to the user, set the listen flag that specifies whether the avatar should listen to further user input, and set nextState indicating the state to which the dialog should jump.